janhesters/react-router-saas-template/README.md

 - `"build"` - Compiles the application using React Router's build process.
 - `"build-with-mocks"` - Builds the app and initializes MSW in the client build directory without saving it to `package.json`.
+- `"check"` - Runs Biome checks and automatically applies safe fixes with formatting across the codebase.
 - `"dev"` - Starts the development server using React Router's dev mode.
 - `"dev-with-mocks"` - Starts the dev server with both client and server mocks enabled via `VITE_CLIENT_MOCKS=true` and `SERVER_MOCKS=true`.
 - `"dev-with-server-mocks"` - Starts the dev server with only server-side mocks enabled.
-- `"format"` - Formats all files in the project using Prettier.
-- `"lint"` - Runs ESLint to check for linting errors across the codebase.
+- `"lint"` - Runs Biome in CI mode to check for linting and formatting errors across the codebase, including Tailwind directives in CSS.
-- `"lint:fix"` - Automatically fixes linting issues using ESLint.
-- `"prepare"` - Sets up Git hooks via Husky (non-failing if Husky isn't installed).
+- `"prepare"` - Sets up Git hooks via Husky.
 - `"start"` - Serves the production build using `react-router-serve`.
 - `"start-with-server-mocks"` - Serves the production build with server mocks enabled.